ravishruthi/ravishruthi.github.io/index.md

         Mainly to find another site that explained the way bootstrap carousel works.
     -->
     <!--
       Creates a div with a unique id for this carousel.
-This is useful especially if I decided to have more than one carousel. class 'carousel' specifies that this contains a carousel and slide brings in the sliding aspect that is provided. 'data-ride' allows for the animation
+This is important, especially if I decided to have more than one carousel. class 'carousel' specifies that this contains a carousel and slide brings in the sliding aspect that is provided. 'data-ride' allows for the animation